 To adjust keyboard operation, such as the character repeat rate, open the Control Panel, click Printers and Other Hardware, and click Keyboard.
 For information about the Control Panel, see the Windows Help and Support Center.
-To access the Help and Support Center, see "Windows Help and Support Center" on page 13.
+To access the Help and Support Center, see page 13.